 Lakes, Streams and Wetlands in the Four Township Area.
 A simplified map showing these important features.

 Four Township Area Watershed Management Plan, 2010.
 Developed primarily by Jeff Spoelstra of the Kalamazoo Watershed Council, using a portion of the FTWRC’s 319 grant.
 This plan has been accepted by the Michigan DNRE.
 This is a very large file.
+Please consult the 2017 Watershed Management Plan for new material and updates.

 Printed copies are available for sale by the Council.
 To receive a copy, contact The Four Township Water Resources Council.
 They are also available at local libraries and township halls.